pulsar256/tinyrgb/README.md

 ##Abstract

 TinyRGB is a small learning project of mine.
-The goal is to replace remote controlled drivers of cheap RGB strips by a small Bluetooth-Enabled controller and driver.
+The goal is to replace / provide remote controlled drivers of RGB strips by a small Bluetooth-Enabled controller and driver.

 ##Design Considerations